ascii1011/tiny_analytics_demo/README.md

 # tiny_analytics_demo

-Author: Christopher Harty
+Author: Christopher Harty\n
-Date: Oct 2022
+Date: Oct 2022\n

 ## Warning
 This repository is meant to be a demo to show talent only and not meant for production use.